imediasystem/iMediaSTudio/README.md

 See the live version of [iMediaSTudio](https://imediasystem.github.io/iMediaSTudio/) &nbsp;

 A dynamic and fully responsive website with a modern design that will capture your customer's attention.
 We've mastered HTML and CSS, combining them with JavaScript and the jQuery library to deliver intuitive navigation and interactive galleries.
-It's not just a website, it's a digital portfolio.
 &nbsp;

 ## 📚 Technologies / Frameworks / Platforms / Libraries